 Differences Between Cloud Computing vs Grid Computing

 Mainly, both Cloud Computing and Grid Computing are used to process tasks.
-However, grid computing is used in cloud computing but it is not a cloud or part of it.
+However, grid computing is used in cloud computing but not a cloud or part of it.
 They both involve massive computer infrastructures and managing them.
-Both Cloud Computing and Grid Computing concepts have been developed for the purpose of distributed computing, that is, computing an element over a large area, literally on computers that are separated by some or the other means.
+Both Cloud Computing and Grid Computing concepts have been developed for distributed computing, that is, computing an element over a large area, literally on computers separated by some or the other means.

-Let us have a look at the differences and help you understand how Cloud Computing vs Grid Computing is different.
+Let us look at the differences and help you understand how Cloud Computing vs Grid Computing is different.

 Head to Head Comparison Between Cloud Computing and Grid Computing (Infographics)

-Below is the top 5 Comparison Between the Cloud Computing and Grid Computing:
+Below is the top 5 Comparison Between Cloud Computing and Grid Computing:

 Key Differences Between Cloud Computing and Grid Computing

-- Cloud computing is delivering computing services like servers, storage, databases, networking, software, analytics and moreover the internet.
+- Cloud computing delivers services like servers, storage, databases, networking, software, analytics, and the internet.
 Companies providing this service are cloud providers and charge you according to your usage.
 Grid computing, on the other hand, is distributed computing.
 There are different computers on the same network that share the same resources.
-Every resource is shared on a computer making it a supercomputer.
-Processing power, memory, and data storage needs to be done by authorized users and cloud computing leverages for specific tasks.
+Every resource is shared on a computer, making it a supercomputer.
+Authorized users need to process power, memory, and data storage; cloud computing leverages them for specific tasks.

-- Cloud computing has different types of services like IaaS, PaaS, and SaaS.
+- Cloud computing has different services like IaaS, PaaS, and SaaS.
 These are Infrastructure, Platform, and Software.
-By these services, the cloud provides servers and virtual machines (VMs), on-demand environments for development, testing, delivering and managing software applications and providing software applications over the Internet, on-demand, and typically on a subscription basis.
+Through these services, the cloud provides servers and virtual machines (VMs), on-demand environments for development, testing, delivering, and managing software applications, and providing software applications over the Internet, on-demand, and typically on a subscription basis.
 It also has different deployments like public, private, and hybrid.
-These help in deploying resources publicly, privately or both.
+These help in deploying resources publicly, privately, or both.
 Grid computing, on the other hand, has distributed computing and distributed pervasive systems.
-A distributed computing architecture consists of a number of client machines with very lightweight software agents installed with one or more dedicated distributed computing management servers.
-Pervasive computing uses embedded microprocessors in a day to day objects and allows them to communicate information.
+A distributed computing architecture consists of several client machines with very lightweight software agents installed with one or more dedicated distributed computing management servers.
+Pervasive computing uses embedded microprocessors in everyday objects, allowing them to communicate information.
 It helps to choose any device like kitchen appliances or any chip which could be embedded.

-- When cloud computing comes into picture only single ownership is used.
-Whereas a grid has many systems in a network and hence multiple people can have ownership.
+- When cloud computing comes into the picture, only single ownership is used.
+Whereas a grid has many systems in a network, multiple people can have rights.
 Virtualization helps in providing cloud better security.

 - Grid computing is more economical.
-It splits the work and distributes it over the network on computers increasing the efficiency as well.
-Cloud computing is costlier and requires initial setup.
+It splits the work and distributes it over the network on computers, increasing efficiency.
+Cloud computing is costlier and requires an initial setup.
 But it is faster and has quicker data restoration.

 Following are the lists of points that show the Comparisons Between Cloud Computing and Grid Computing:

-Grid computing is a distributed architecture where many computers are connected to resolve any given problem.
-When grid computing is used, all servers or personal computers are linked over a common network using WAN and independent tasks are assigned to each system.
+In grid computing, many computers connect to solve a given problem, creating a distributed architecture.
+When using grid computing, all servers or personal computers link over a common network using WAN and assign independent tasks to each system.
 All these systems can communicate with each other directly or by using some scheduling systems.
-It is similar to a cluster but each node present on the grid has its own manager.
-These resources are centrally managed by a single system.
+It is similar to a cluster, but each node present on the grid has its own manager.
+A single system centrally manages these resources.

 Grid computing incorporates systems in different locations through WAN |